Rohde-Schwarz/shim-review/ISSUE_TEMPLATE.md

 https://github.com/Rohde-Schwarz/shim-review/blob/rohdeschwarz-shim-x64-20200929/shimx64.efi
  - [x] public portion of your certificate(s) embedded in shim (the file passed to VENDOR_CERT_FILE)
 https://github.com/Rohde-Schwarz/shim-review/blob/rohdeschwarz-shim-x64-20200929/rs-uefi-cs.der
- - [x] binaries, for which hashes are added do vendor_db ( if you use vendor_db and have hashes whitelisted )
-No vendor_db is used.
+ - [x] binaries, for which hashes are added do vendor_db ( if you use vendor_db and have hashes allow-listed ) No vendor_db is used.
  - [x] any extra patches to shim via your own git tree or as files
 N/A